talkjs/talkjs-examples/howtos/how-to-lock-a-conversation-to-read-only/README.md.txt

 This is an example project for TalkJS's tutorial on [How to lock a conversation to be read-only](https://talkjs.com/resources/how-to-lock-a-conversation-to-be-read-only/).

-The project uses TalkJS's [custom conversation actions](https://talkjs.com/docs/Features/Customizations/Conversation_Actions/) to add a new "Set Read-Only" option to the chat inbox UI.
+The project uses TalkJS's [custom conversation actions](https://talkjs.com/docs/Features/Customizations/Conversation_Actions/) to add a new "Set read-only" option to the chat inbox UI.
 We add code to listen for this custom action and use the [ConversationBuilder.setParticipant](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/ConversationBuilder/#ConversationBuilder__setParticipant) method to set each participant's access level to read-only.

 ## Prerequisites